On this page

 You want to review department budgets.
-Tracking assets per department allows you to see how many years an asset is in use, how often is it used, and whether the asset need to be renewed.
+Tracking assets per department allows you to see how many years an asset is in use, how often it is used, and whether the asset needs to be renewed.

 Sites let you designate each physical location of your offices as a unique site.
 As you configure your sites, take into account the makeup of your organization.

-If you have multiple buildings on campus, SolarWinds recommends allocating each building as a unique site.
+If you have multiple buildings on a single campus, SolarWinds recommends allocating each building as a unique site.

 If you service different customers, you may opt to define your sites by customer name.